Skip to content

 Prof. Dr. Christine Langenfeld

 Since 2016 Prof. Dr. Christine Langenfeld has been a Judge in the Second Senate of the Federal Constitutional Court.
 From 2012-2016, she was the Chair of the Expert Council of German Foundations on Integration and Migration.
 She was a member of the Scientific Advisory Board at the University of Vienna from 2014-2019.
-Since June 2021, she belongs to the Board of Trustees of the Wissenschaftskolleg in Berlin and is a member of the Senate of the Austrian Academy of Sciences since 2022.
+She has been a member of the Board of Trustees of the Wissenschaftskolleg Berlin since June 2021 and a member of the Senate of the Austrian Academy of Sciences since 2022.

 • Topic